Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 You can act today to help prevent skin cancer.
 Start by avoiding the sun’s UV (ultraviolet) rays.
 And don’t use tanning beds.
 These are no safer than the sun.
 Taking these steps can help keep you from getting skin cancer.
 It can also help prevent wrinkles and other sun-induced aging effects.
-Make sure your children follow these safeguards, too.
+Make sure your children also follow these safeguards.
 Now is the time to start taking preventive steps against skin cancer.

 Protect your skin when you go outdoors during the day.
 Take precautions whenever you go out to eat, run errands by car or on foot, or do any outdoor activity.
 There isn’t just one easy way to protect your skin.
 It’s best to follow all of these steps:

-Wear clothing that covers your skin.
+Wear tightly woven clothing that covers your skin.
 Put on a wide-brimmed hat to protect your face, ears, and scalp.

 Watch the clock.
 Try to avoid the sun between 10 a.m. and 4 p.m., when it is strongest.